 Liner Specialist wants to know, are you tired of hearing

 - an answering machine every time you call

-- “it will be 10 to 12 weeks to get your liner installed”
+- “it will be near the end of the season or next year to get your liner installed”

 - “we are really backed up right now?”